 It’s true.
-A large body of either undiagnosed thyroid patients, or those on the inadequate treatment of T4-only, develop blood pressure problems.
+A large body of either undiagnosed thyroid patients, or those on the inadequate treatment of T4-only, develop blood pressure problems…sooner or later.

 Granted, at first, it’s common to have low blood pressure due to your thyroid disease or being treated with T4 meds.
 Low blood pressure is caused by a lowered force of blood being pushed through your arteries due to the lowered metabolism of thyroid disease.
 In this case, the upper number, called the systolic, is lower than it should be.

 And having adrenal insufficiency, which is common with hypothyroid, can also create a low circulating blood volume via the loss of salt.

 But in time, you will find yourself with high blood pressure.

 What causes a turn to having high blood pressure?

 Even though many thyroid patients, or those on the poor treatment of T4-only meds like Synthroid, can start out with low blood pressure, factors related to having low blood pressure can create HIGH blood pressure over time.
 For example, the kidneys fail to filter waste products from your body properly when your pressure is low, and “angiotensin” is produced, which raises your blood pressure.
 Also, a rise in cortisol from your adrenals as a way to keep you going in the face of a poor thyroid treatment can raise your blood pressure.

 In his book, Thyroid Guardian of Health, Dr. Young states